prometheus/docs/content/docs/guides/dockerswarm.md

 who run on the Swarm hosts.

 The second role, **tasks**, represents any individual container deployed in the swarm.
 Each task gets its associated service labels.
-One service can be mapped by one or multiple tasks.
+One service can be backed by one or multiple tasks.

 The third one, **services**, will discover the services deployed in the